-- Occasional shock-like sensations radiating to thumb and/or fingers except the little finger.
+- Occasional shock-like sensations radiating to the thumb and/or fingers except the little finger.

-Carpal Tunnel Syndrome can often be relieved without any surgical treatment, if it is diagnosed and treated early.
-However, doctor may recommend surgery, when the symptoms are severe.
+Carpal Tunnel Syndrome can often be relieved without any surgical treatment if it is diagnosed and treated early.
+However, your doctor may recommend surgery if the symptoms become severe.

 - Bracing or splinting